pydantic/pydantic/docs/usage/validation_errors.md

 ## `json_type`

-This error is raised when the input value type is not a JSON string.
+This error is raised when the input value is of a type that cannot be parsed as JSON.

 ```py
 from pydantic import BaseModel, Json, ValidationError